 Parents and caregivers must be actively involved in the child’s care (or making an effort to do so) and have financial need.

-In 2019, we provided more than 750 support grants to NICU families across Northern California.
+In 2020, we provided more than 750 support grants to NICU families across Northern California and in Chicago.

 Prematurity in America is at an epidemic level with 1 in 10 born being premature.
 Many organizations invest in research to help end this epidemic.